mudcano/mudrich/docs/source/style.rst

 To use a style theme, construct a :class:`~rich.theme.Theme` instance and pass it to the :class:`~rich.console.Console` constructor.
 Here's an example::

-    from rich.console import Console
+    from mudrich.console import Console
-    from rich.theme import Theme
+    from mudrich.theme import Theme
     custom_theme = Theme({
         "info" : "dim cyan",
         "warning": "magenta",